 The sunny Southeast offers myriad destinations for a fun family getaway.
 The spring break months are a popular time to visit the Southeast US, with pleasant daytime temperatures and cool evenings.
 Sea Island, for instance, has average highs in March of 70° (with swings from 65 to 81°.)
 Ocean temperature averages 66° in spring.
 Fall is an appealing time as well.

-Yet summer -- hot as it is -- is the peak time for family getaways.
-Many travelers come from elsewhere in the Southeast, seeking beaches or driving to cooler temperatures in the mountains.
+Yet summer is the peak time for family beach getaways.
 Note that many schools in the Southeast US start their summer break in late May or early June, and are back at school by August.